MauricioAires/nextjs-concepts/RESUME.md

 Layouts aninhados, por exemplo layout raiz é o layout de dashboard

 Mas somente o layout raiz pode conter as tags body and html.

+## Como adicionar classe ao link ativo

+Basta comparar o pathname utilizando o hook usePathname() com o href do link e adicionar uma classe CSS condicionalmente

+Enough compare the pathname using the hook usePathname with the href from link and add a CSS class conditionally

+Use the usePathname hook to compare the current pathname with the href from a link and conditionally add a CSS class